Attorneys Serving the Greater Boston Area

 A Living Will is a written expression of your preferences as to how you want to be treated in certain medical conditions.
 It is typically a non-binding document.
-Living Wills are similar to a Healthcare Proxy but generally only used in the case of a terminal illness.
+Living Wills are often used with a Healthcare Proxy but generally only used in the case of a terminal illness.
+Living wills are very different from last wills and testaments.
+They do not direct where your property goes.
 Read more about Living Wills.

 Powers of Attorney

 Charitable Gift Planning

 Special Needs Trusts

 We offer a complimentary review of your case

 either by phone or in one of our offices.